NCAR/mom6_bathy/.docstr/index.rst

 ======================================

-`mom6_bathy` is a Python tool to generate MOM6 horizontal grid and bathymetry files to be used within the **"CESM Simpler Model"s** framework.
+`mom6_bathy` is a Python tool to generate MOM6 horizontal grid and bathymetry files to be used within the **"CESM Simpler Models"** framework.
 Follow the links below to learn about the `mom6_bathy` tool.

 .. toctree::